Auties00/Cobalt/README.md

   - Audio or voice

     ```java
-     var audio = AudioMessage.newAudioMessageBuilder() // Create a new audio message builder
+     var audio = AudioMessage.simpleBuilder() // Create a new audio message builder
-           .mediaConnection(api.store().mediaConnection()) // The media connection to use for the upload
            .media(urlMedia) // Set the audio of this message
            .voiceMessage(false) // Set whether this message is a voice message
            .build(); // Create the message